ASOHNS ASM 2018

 The Australian surgical community is addressing challenges relating to behaviour and culture.
 There have also been exciting developments within our specialty that reflect our desire for continuing improvement and application of innovation to the benefit of our patients.
 All this is reflected in the theme of our meeting: “Brave New World”.

-It will be held in the recently refurbished Crown Perth Convention Centre situated on the banks of Perth’s Swan River, offering an attractive and pleasing environment in close proximity to the sophisticated and modern CBD area.
+It will be held in the recently refurbished Crown Perth Convention Centre situated on the banks of Perth’s Swan River, offering an attractive and pleasing environment in close proximity to the modern CBD area.

 I hope you will be able to attend the meeting and perhaps extend your stay for a holiday to visit some fascinating and beautiful areas in the Western Australia state.
 At that time of year, the early autumn weather will be balmy and pleasant.